-- (a) This chapter governs the regulation of solid waste transported, managed and disposed at locations outside the Metro regional boundary.
-The purposes of this chapter are to: - (1) Protect and preserve the health, safety and welfare of Metro's residents; - (2) Implement the Regional Waste Plan cooperatively with federal, state and local agencies; - (3) Provide a coordinated regional disposal and resource recovery program and a solid waste management plan to benefit all citizens of Metro; - (4) Reduce the volume of solid waste disposal through source reduction, recycling, reuse and resource recovery; and - (5) Protect the citizens of the region from liability arising from the use of a disposal site subject to federal law. - (b) The provisions of this chapter shall be liberally construed to accomplish these purposes.
+- (a) This chapter governs the regulation of solid waste transported, managed and disposed at locations outside the Metro jurisdictional boundary.
+The purposes of this chapter are to: - (1) Protect and preserve the health, safety and welfare of Metro's residents; - (2) Implement the Regional Waste Plan cooperatively with federal, state and local agencies; - (3) Provide a coordinated regional disposal and resource recovery program and a solid waste management plan to benefit all residents of Metro; - (4) Reduce the volume of solid waste disposal through source reduction, recycling, reuse and resource recovery; and - (5) Protect the residents of the region from liability arising from the use of a disposal site subject to federal law. - (b) The provisions of this chapter will be liberally construed to accomplish these purposes.
 [Ord.
 16-1389; Ord.
-19-1432.]
+19-1432; Ord.
+23-1498.]